For recent college graduates, master- and doctoral- degree candidates, young professionals with less than five years of experience

-Please consult the Institute of International Education's website for further information, and to identify you Fulbright representative.
+Please consult the Institute of International Education's website for further information.

 For American candidates, the Fulbright Commission is assisted an independent institution in the United States: the Institute of International Education (IIE).
 This institution pre-selects the best candidates with the help of juries made up of university professors, professionals, and Fulbright alumni.
 Their reccomendations are sent to the Fulbright Comission in France which then submits the candidates' project proposals to specialists in France for evaluation.
 These specialists then submit their comments to the Fulbright Comission Selection Committee which makes a final decision.